Barb's Cancer Journey

 The next few weeks Barb experienced extreme fatigue and required a large amount of sleep.
 “Even though I was tired, I had a great support system.
 My husband and daughter took care of me day and night, and I had many friends and family come stay with me at the outpatient care facility.
 With their support and my ability to rest as much as possible, I recovered well and was released home five days earlier than planned.”

-After three months Barb started taking the clinical trial drug designed to assist with improving survival rates for post-transplant patients with multiple myeloma.
+After three months Barb started taking the clinical trial drug designed to increase length of time being disease-free.
 Initially randomized, Barb had a fifty-fifty chance of being placed on the placebo drug or the maintenance drug.
 “I continued to improve and felt I was probably on the real drug.
 It was determined that clinical trial participants who received the maintenance drug were doing 60 percent better after transplant, so not long after I began receiving the drug, the trial was un-blinded to ensure that all participants could receive the helpful medicine.”
 The clinical trial was approved by the FDA and ensures that patients can now receive the drug as a maintenance therapy following a transplant.

 Have cancer questions?
 Call askSARAH and speak to a nurse available 24/7.